 Incomplete answer or incorrect information

-Complete answer showing some knowledge of reading material or other valid sources
+Complete answer showing some knowledge of valid source materials and/or content understanding

-Insightful answer well supported by reading material and/or other valid sources
+Insightful answer well supported by valid source materials and/or content understanding

 Original Post Time